subhashree3927/subhashree3927/README.md

 - 📫 How to reach me **https://www.linkedin.com/in/subhashree-63a574304**

 - 📄 Know about my experiences **• Arshi Fertility And IVF Reesearch Institute**
--     **• Coordinated with Doctors, nurses, and supportive staff to maintain high quality patient care  •  Supervised hospital cleaning, safety and maintenance activities to meet health standards •  Supported recruitment and training of hospital staff for better services delivery  •  Addressed patient queries and complaints to ensure satisfaction and trust in hospital services
+-    Coordinated with Doctors, nurses, and supportive staff to maintain high quality patient care  •
-      Supervised hospital cleaning, safety and maintenance activities to meet health standards.
+-    Supervised hospital cleaning, safety and maintenance activities to meet health standards •
+-    Supported recruitment and training of hospital staff for better services delivery  •
+-    Addressed patient queries and complaints to ensure satisfaction and trust in hospital services

 - ⚡ Fun fact **I started learning data analytics out of curiosity… now I enjoy it.
 It feels like solving a puzzle 🧩**